LaravelDaily/course-react-parking/docs/Lesson 11 - Edit profile page.md

 export default EditProfile
 ```

-Now as mentioned before, we can consume `useProfile` hook like this:
+Now as mentioned before, we can consume the `useProfile` hook like this:

 ```jsx
 const [profile, updateProfile] = useProfile()
 ```

-Note that this time we have different `value` property and `onChange` attribute on input fields.
+Note that this time we have different `value` properties and `onChange` handlers on input fields.

-While there is no data fetched yet, we can use null coalescing operator to avoid `... is undefined` errors.
-This value will be updated automatically once request is resolved.
+While there is no data fetched yet, we can use the null coalescing operator to avoid `... is undefined` errors.
+This value will be updated automatically once the request is resolved.

 ```jsx
 value={ profile.data.name ?? '' }
 ```

-To update profile we call `profile.setData` function, and pass a new object unpacking all profile data using `...profile.data` and overwriting key with new value `name: event.target.value`.
+To update the profile we call the `profile.setData` function, and pass a new object unpacking all profile data using `...profile.data` and overwriting the key with the new value `name: event.target.value`.
 It is important to unpack first.

 ```jsx
 onChange={ event => profile.setData({ ...profile.data, name: event.target.value }) }
 ```

-Success message is displayed by using same logic we used for `IconSpinner`, if expression on left evaluates to true then content after AND `&&` operator will be rendered, otherwise it will render nothing.
+A success message is displayed by using the same logic we used for `IconSpinner`, if the expression on the left evaluates to true then content after AND `&&` operator will be rendered, otherwise, it will render nothing.

 ```jsx
 { profile.status &&